-This Proposed Alternative would fund the construction of five small parking lots, or vehicle pull overs, with adjoining fishing piers along Island Road located in the Pointe-aux-Chenes Wildlife Management Area (PACWMA).
+This Proposed Alternative would fund the construction of five small parking lots, or vehicle pull overs, with adjoining fishing piers along Island Road located in PACWMA.
 The cost for implementation of this Proposed Alternative is \$3 million.

-The PACWMA is owned and operated by the LDWF Coastal and Nongame Resources Division (CNR), and is managed through the PACWMA Management Plan (Baker et al. 2012).
+The PACWMA is owned and operated by the LDWF Coastal and Nongame Resources Division (CNR) and managed through the PACWMA Management Plan (Baker et al. 2012).
 In its entirety, PACWMA includes over 35,000 acres of publicly accessible land and waterways that span across Terrebonne and Lafourche Parishes.
-There are two management objectives for PACWMA: 1) to provide for the conservation and management of all wildlife resources within the area; and 2) to provide opportunities for scientific research, environmental education, and wildlife oriented recreation including fishing, hunting, trapping, camping, bird watching, nature photography, and other forms of outdoor recreation.
+There are two management objectives for PACWMA: (1) provide for the conservation and management of all wildlife resources within the area and (2) provide opportunities for scientific research, environmental education, and wildlife-oriented recreation, including fishing, hunting, trapping, camping, bird watching, nature photography, and other forms of outdoor recreation.

 The PACWMA is located approximately 15 miles southeast of Houma, in southern Terrebonne and Lafourche Parishes between the towns of Galiano and Montegut (Figure 3-4 and Figure 3-5).
 Approximately 40% of PACWMA is actively managed by manipulation of four management units.
-These units are controlled by levees and various styles of water control structures, and are often bounded by manmade features like roads.
+These units are controlled by levees and various styles of water control structures and are often bounded by man-made features like roads.
 Management practices offer benefits to a vast assortment of estuarine species, with reciprocal services satisfying diverse recreational uses.

-Island Road is a small two-lane road connecting Highway 665 to Isle de Jean Charles, and is the southern-most boundary of the Ensminger/Songe marsh management unit on the Terrebonne Parish portion of the PACWMA.
+Island Road is a small two-lane road connecting Highway 665 to Isle de Jean Charles and is the southernmost boundary of the Ensminger/Songe marsh management unit on the Terrebonne Parish portion of the PACWMA.
 This road is a popular roadside fishing destination, particularly around the water control structure.

-While not directly impacted by oil from the DWH spill, the PACWMA was closed for an extended period of time, because of public safety concerns, and to support response activities.
-The injury to lost recreational use resulting from the oil spill is applicable to the area and users of the PACWMA.
+While not directly impacted by oil from the DWH spill, the PACWMA was closed for an extended period of time because of public safety concerns and to support response activities.
+The injury to lost recreational use resulting from the oil spill is applicable to the area and users of PACWMA.